 Steven A. Drizin

-William M. Trumbull Clinical Professor of Law
+Clinical Professor of Law Emeritus

 Biography

 Steven Drizin is a Clinical Professor of Law at Northwestern Pritzker School of Law where he has been on the faculty since 1991.
 He served as the Legal Director of the Clinic's renowned Center on Wrongful Convictions from March 2005 to September 2013.
-At the Center, Professor Drizin's research interests involve the study of false confessions and his policy work focuses on supporting efforts around the country to require law enforcement agencies to electronically record custodial interrogations.
+At the Center, Professor Drizin's research interests involved the study of false confessions and his policy work focuses on supporting efforts around the country to require law enforcement agencies to electronically record custodial interrogations.
 Drizin co-founded the Center on Wrongful Convictions of Youth (CWCY) in 2008, the first innocence organization to focus on representing defendants who were only teenagers when they were wrongfully convicted.
 Drizin and former student Laura Nirider, who co-directs the CWC, represent Brendan Dassey, a central figure in Netflix's smash docuseries Making a Murderer.

 View Full Bio